A crown of olive leaves. Not as valuable of an award as you might think for one of the biggest events in the ancient world.

 What are the benefits of employee recognition?

+Employee recognition programs are an essential element of an employee value proposition, as they help to create a culture of appreciation and engagement that fosters a sense of belonging and motivation among employees.
 In a recent Gallup poll, about two-thirds of employees reported that they went all week without any form of recognition for good work.
 This statistic is staggering when you consider how beneficial employee appreciation can be.

 These great outcomes highlight the importance of employee recognition:

 - Reduced employee turnover

 How does a little recognition make so much difference?
 By making employees feel confident, appreciated, and just plain happy.
 Happy employees make for higher profitability and a better bottom line.